Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ![](recovery.jpg)

-Then wait for the radio to reboot. you can now use the knob next to the antenna to the navigate up and down through the menu's to select a item just hold down the orange emergency button on the top of the radio for a couple of seconds.
-Please note while in this mode the radio is also still avaiblie via adb.
+Then wait for the radio to reboot. you can now use the knob next to the antenna to the navigate up and down through the menu's to select an item just hold down the orange emergency button on the top of the radio for a couple of seconds.
+Please note while in this mode the radio is also still available via adb.

 ## MTK Engineer Mode